pmeising/pmeising/README.md

 - 👯 I’m looking to collaborate on climate solutions

-- 🤔 I’m looking for help with improving C and C++ programming
+- 🤔 I’m looking for help with improving C++ and R programming

 - 💬 Ask me anything